Mollert/BlogValidate/README.md

-# BlogValidate
-This is generic code for creating a blog post and a login/register part of a website
+This is generic code for creating a blog post and a login/register portion of a website.